Categories

 One day, I finally worked someone a hundred miles or so away.
 He gave me a very low signal report, but HE COULD HEAR ME!
 I was ecstatic!
 Later, I worked a few locals too.
 I eventually figured out that I was not outputting any real wattage but I still couldn't figure out why.
 I was a true Novice, and I didn't understand electronics yet.

 I found a 15 watt transmitter project in Electronics Illustrated.
 It used a 50C5 audio tube and was built on a piece of wood.
 I gathered all of the parts and put it together, even winding my own coils on plastic pill bottles provided by my grandfather.
 My heart really pounded when I fired it up and was really making some light out of the bulb I used as a dummy load!
 With that little contraption, I finally began making real contacts!
 I even worked some nearby states!
 This was pretty amazing when I think back.
+And also amazing was the fact that I didn't electrocute myself!
 My antenna wasn't at all resonant.
 Remember, I didn't understand electronics or antenna theory yet.
 I'd seen pictures of an inverted vee, and my grandfather and I hoisted one up on the 30 foot TV tower at my parent's house.
 But there was just one problem.
 I end fed it!
-I didn't have an SWR meter yet so I had no idea that it wasn't matched.
-Still, I began making contacts and was having a ball.
+I didn't have an SWR meter yet so I had no idea that it wasn't matched at 50 ohms.
+I began making contacts and was having a ball.
+Thankfully, a 50C5 output tube is very forgiving!
 One night, I even worked a fellow novice out in Indiana!

-The Novice Class License was valid for two years only back then.
+The Novice Class License was valid for only two years back then.
 As 1973 began to wane, I studied hard to upgrade to General Class.
 The code wasn't a problem.
 I'd found some other teenagers on the air that were CW fanatics like me, and we pushed each other to copy faster and faster.
 We were on the air every day after school, and we were having a great time.
+WN6VWR, WN6CGC and one YL whose call escapes me.
 The written test however, now that was going to be a challenge.
 There were many more questions on the test than the Novice test!
 But pass it I did, and the call became WA6OYV in February, 1974.
+BTW, in those days we had to got to the Long Beach FCC office for those tests!

 It wasn't long before I was itching to get my Advanced Class License in order to make more frequencies available to me.
 No code test this time; just another written test.
 I passed this one soon enough but then the Extra Class started beckoning me.
 All of the good DX on CW was below .025, and very few were listening in the General band.
 Back to the books, and in November, 1975, voila!